rage/cyber-security-base-19/data/module-3/part-1/index.md

 can use [https://version.helsinki.fi](https://version.helsinki.fi).
 Make sure that the project is _public_.
 The easiest way to check the visibility is to try the links in incognito mode.
 Do _not_ remove the project until you have received the points.

+Make sure that (these are the most common reasons for project being rejected)
+- The flaws are real, and not just hypothetical, and the fixes are included in the code,
+- The fix actually fixes the problem, and not just hide it,
+- There is a backend, and the flaws/fixes occur in the backend.
+Remember that the user can manipulate the frontend as much as possible.

 Note that essay is not accepted immediately as it needs to be approved by the course staff.